 Regular readers will know my love affair with travelling by train, which I first expressed here with my coast-to-coast trip across the USA in 2015.
-Since then I’ve travelled around the north-eastern USA by train in 2016 and, in 2017, taken train trips in Japan, Vietnam and China before starting off this year with another epic US train journey from Providence, Rhode Island, to Tucson, Arizona, albeit undertaken in several stages.
-So, when it came time to plan my trip to Thailand and I’d decided that I wanted to go up the mountains in the north, it was only natural that I would take the train and, given the distances involved, that my preference would be for the sleeper.
+Since then I’ve travelled around northeastern USA by train in 2016, while in 2017, I took train trips in Japan, Vietnam and China.
+This year got underway with another epic US train journey, this time from Providence, Rhode Island, to Tucson, Arizona, albeit undertaken in several stages.
+So, when it came time to plan my trip to Thailand and I’d decided that I wanted to visit the mountains in the north, it was only natural that I would take the train and, given the distances involved, that my preference would be for the sleeper.

-Generally speaking, Thai Railways are much closer to those in Vietnam that I had experienced the previous year.
-This is in contrast to my recent experiences in on Amtrak, and my general experiences elsewhere in the world, including Japan and China, where you can’t get anywhere near the train without a ticket.
+Generally speaking, Thai Railways are much closer to those that I travelled on in Vietnam the previous year.
+This is in contrast to my recent experiences on Amtrak, and my general experiences elsewhere in the world, including Japan and China, where you can’t get anywhere near the train without a ticket.
 Here I was able to walk right onto the platform and, had I wanted to, I probably could have got on the train as well.
 I had a similar experience the following day: we’d already left the station before the first ticket check.

 In the end, I wimped out and instead caught the public ferry across the river from the Hilton to the Sheraton (for the princely sum of 4½ Baht).
-From there, I walked into the hotel lobby, then straight back out again and got the bell boy to hail me a cab, which took 10 minutes in pretty much a straight line from the Sheraton to Hua Lamphong and cost just 83 Baht.
+From there, I walked into the hotel lobby, then straight back out again, getting the bell boy to hail me a cab, which took 10 minutes in pretty much a straight line from the Sheraton to Hua Lamphong at a cost of just 83 Baht.

 If you’ve ever travelled by train, particularly in Europe, then Hua Lamphong station will look very familiar.
-The main terminus for Bangkok, it’s a grand affair, with an arch facing the street, flanked by decorative towers.
+Over 100 years old, it’s the main terminus for Bangkok and is a grand affair, with an arch facing the street, flanked by decorative towers.
 Inside, a long, vaulted entrance hall fronts the platforms, the lines running north, all terminating at the station.
 Whether you come by taxi or metro, you’re most likely to reach the station on the left-hand side, where you’ll find yourself coming in between the platforms (to your left) and the entrance hall to the right.
 If you haven’t bought your ticket ahead of time/online, you can get one here, from any of the multiple ticket-windows that front the platforms.

-The train I caught had a very layout at the back, where there was now a very posh special carriage, which, from the looks of it, had its own bar.
-Fine, I thought, they’ve just put this on the end.
+This time the train began with a very posh special carriage, which, from the looks of it, had its own bar.
+Fine, I thought, they’ve just put this on the end of the regular train.
 However, it wasn’t the case, since there was no first class carriage at the back.
 Instead there were a pair of second class sleepers, then first class, then another second class sleeper, before we got to the restaurant car.
 After that, things were as they were the night before, with my carriage (number 5), two further second class sleepers and then the baggage/freight car and locomotive.

 Whenever I’ve travelled by sleeper, going right back to my inter-railing days over 25 years ago, there has been one common theme: individual compartments.
 Even when I’ve had to share with strangers, as I did when travelling by sleeper last year in Vietnam and China, we’ve had an individual compartment to ourselves.
 Not so on the Special Express 13 to Chiang Mai.
 There are separate compartments in first class, but in second class, it’s one long, open carriage, with rows of bunks down either side of the central aisle, which makes it much more like flying business class, where you’re sharing the same space with everyone else.

 The layout is fairly simple.
 During the day, pairs of seats face each other on either side of the aisle, with the top bunk folded away.
 In this configuration, it’s pretty much like a standard second class coach, except there’s loads of room.
 At night, the top bunk folds down and the two seats are pushed together to form the bottom bunk, much as they do on Amtrak’s sleeper services, the only difference being that there aren’t any individual compartments.
-Instead, each bunk has its own curtain which you can draw across when you want to go to sleep, giving you more privacy than you get on a standard business class cabin.
+Instead, each bunk has its own curtain which you can draw across when you want to go to sleep, giving you more privacy than you get in a standard business class cabin when you’re flying.

 In many ways I prefer this layout.
-During the day, it does feel much more like you’re in a standard carriageway, whereas I’ve always found that as much as I’ve enjoyed the privacy of having a compartment, either to myself, or shared with others, it can be rather isolating, particularly since it means you can only look out of one side of the train.
+During the day, it does feel much more like you’re in a standard carriageway.
+Although I’ve always enjoyed the privacy of having a compartment, either to myself, or shared with others, it can be rather isolating, particularly since you can only look out of one side of the train.
 Here I could glance across and see the view from the opposite window, giving me a much better sense of where we were going.